poelstra/ts-stream/README.md

 If you want to debug the Typescript code, it may be helpful to use the sourcemaps provided during compile.
 Just `require("source-map-support/register");` in your program.

-# TODO

-Stuff that needs to be done before calling it 1.0, in arbitrary order (more items will be added to this list though...):
-- Stabilize API (most notably abort handling and methods marked experimental)
-- More and better documentation, mostly updating the examples and including abort handling, error best-practices, etc.
-- More unit tests, cleanup of existing ones (all 'core' functionality is already 100% covered except filter(), aiming for 100% coverage though)
-- Set of 'standard' Transforms like Merge, Split, Queue, Batch, Limit, etc.
-- Wrappers for Node streams, iterators, etc.
-- Verify browser support
-- Add UMD version of module?
-- Support transducers (if possible: need backpressure)
-- Address TODO's in code
-- Refine or remove experimental stuff

 # Changelog